nordblick/NeoClockAdmin/README.md

 ----------------------
 NeoPixelClock (npa) is just a simple a clock using adafruits neopixel ring and a bunch of additional parts like a DS1307 RTC-Chip, a light sensor for adaptive brightness and -of course - an arduino.
 A plain atmega 328P would be fine as well, if you use an FTDI-interface for serial communication.

+Firmware uses adafruit's arduino lib, but this will be ported to @cpldcpu avr-lib (have to check license compatibiliy).

 NeoPixelClockAdmin
 ------------------